 • Cost-effective price (no theater or even power supply needed)

-Usually over 2 days, residencies can consist of: 1) 30-min “block party” performances; 2) evenings of 8-10 min “delivery” performances; or 3) a combination of these formats.
-Block parties are appropriate for larger groups (generally up to 50 people but it depends on the location).
+Usually over 2 days, our visit can consist of: 1) a 30-40 min performance; 2) evenings of 8-10 min “delivery” performances; or 3) a combination of these formats.
+Longer formats are appropriate for larger groups (generally 30-75 people but it depends on the location).
 Deliveries are excellent for smaller numbers of viewers, and especially vulnerable populations.
-A typical residency might consist of a block party on Friday night to a group of 20-60 people, and deliveries on Saturday to several houses or locations that are in the same general area.
-Alternatively, two communities could coordinate so a block party can take place in one on Friday and another on Saturday.
+A typical residency might consist of a longer show on Friday night and deliveries on Saturday to multiple nearby stops.
+Alternatively, two communities could coordinate so a longer can take place in one on Friday and another on Saturday.
+Or, if you have enough demand, we can do a few nights in the same location.

 The main limitations are temperature and light.
 60F and above permits the performers and audience to stay comfortable.
 Because stage lighting is a crucial element, we start at dusk.
 Mid-June in Salt Lake, we started at 9:15pm dusk.
 By the second week of October, shows began at 7:15pm.
 The start time and how late audiences stay up determines the number of performances we can present.
 We’re game for late shows, especially on hot summer nights.

 Major cost factors are artist fees, travel, and accommodations.
-We’ll drive to most places within 7 hours of Salt Lake.
-Not including lodging, the cost of a Curbside residency is generally $2,500-$5,000 for two nights, depending on distance, site, and number of performers.
+We’ll drive to most places within seven hours of Salt Lake.
+Other factors are site, schedule, and number of performers.
 In certain locations, this cost can be underwritten by grants we’ve received for this purpose.
 We encourage hosts to look at sponsors, supporters, and grants for their locale.

 — What infrastructure do you require?
 None.
 Our professional production is completely self-sufficient and powered by batteries.
 Read below for more info about locations.